w3c/wai-arrm/content/user-experience.md

 ## Case study: How to use the tasks

 A good way to get familiar with the tasks is to do a short case study.
 Think about how you might tackle the task in your role.
 Then, think of how meeting this task impacts an end user.

-### Task:
+### Task

 NAV-024: Setting the focus to a new element doesn't automatically trigger a context change, such as content updates or the opening of new windows.